YueDongCS/BanditSum/README.md

 Test data: https://drive.google.com/file/d/1PCl0VVfhlcEaz-eSc5alP_U8uaVQGc_P/view?usp=sharing

  Pre-trained model: https://drive.google.com/file/d/1E9hIB8QcJOSzfGIyGYSxgLM6-WtzDZqE/view?usp=sharing

+For our system outputs, you need to run our pre-trained model on the test data.
+We will update this readme in a few days to include our system's output.

 ### Installation
 Our code requires PyTorch version >= 0.4.0.
 Please follow the instructions here: https://github.com/pytorch/pytorch#installation.